Clarifai/docs/docs/api-guide/workflows/common-workflows/workflow-predict.md

 **Make predictions with your workflows**
 <hr />

-The Workflow Predict API allows you make predictions using one or more models, whether they are Clarifai's pre-built models or custom creations, all in a single API call.
+The Workflow Predict API allows you make predictions using one or more models, whether they are Clarifai's pre-built models or custom creations—all in a single API call.

 The maximum number of inputs that can be processed at once with any given workflow is 32.